 The rest of the comments - which are what I'm trying to point to - are mostly white supremacists attacking critical theory as Jewish.

 I read Culture of Critique and it was solid.
 It makes a very specific point — namely that Jewishly motivated actors did bad scholarship and their real motives were Jewish interests, such as Franz Boas.
-Franz Boas earlier in his career wrote things that would be considered “racist” nowadays, but then he realized that this went against the Jewish agenda and made a complete 180.
+Franz Boas earlier in his career wrote things that would be considered “racist” nowadays, but then he realized that this went against the Jewish agenda and made a complete 180.and

 Also, the Frankfurt School was a whacky hate cult against a perfectly normal culture, and their “scholarship” was incredibly shoddy and pseudo.
 Look at “The Authoritarian Personality.”
 What a bunch of poppycock!
 Thank heavens someone like McDonald came along and exposed it for what it is.